Pratham-Chavan18/Web-development-project/README.md

 # MINI PROJECT ON ROCK, PAPER AND SCISSORS
-using HTML CSS and CSS.
+using HTML, CSS and Javascript.